PSPDFKit-labs/bypass/README.md

     assert {:error, :rate_limited} == TwitterClient.post_tweet(client, "Elixir is awesome!")
   end

-  test "client can recover from server downtime", context do
+  test "client can recover from server downtime", %{bypass: bypass} do
-    Bypass.expect context.bypass, fn conn ->
+    Bypass.expect bypass, fn conn ->
       # We don't care about `request_path` or `method` for this test.
       Plug.Conn.send_resp(conn, 200, "")
     end